googlemaps/gmp-firebase-extensions/firestore-geocode-address/PREINSTALL.md

 ## How This Extension Works

-Use this extension to perform geocoding operations on Firestore documents using the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) and travel time estimates using the [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) from Google Maps Platform.

-This extension can help you:
+Use this extension to:

-* Automatically retrieve the latitude and longitude for an address
+* Retrieve and write the latitude and longitude for an address in a Firestore document.
-* Calculate the best driving time between two addresses
+* Estimate and write the best driving time between two addresses in a Firestore document.

 The extension listens to specified fields in documents within a Firestore collection and updates the `latitude`, `longitude`, and `best driving time` fields as needed.

 On install, you will be asked to provide a Firestore collection.
-When documents are created or updated within that collection, a Cloud Function will trigger that calls the Geocoding API to execute a geocoding operation.
+When documents are created or updated within the collection, a Cloud Function is triggered that performs the operation using the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) and [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) from Google Maps Platform.

 ### Retrive latitude and longitude for an address